Alexa Bliss: Various feuds (2021–2023)

-Return from hiatus (2025–present)
+Return from hiatus and partnership with Charlotte Flair (2025–present)

 Bliss made her return at 2025 Royal Rumble following a 2-year hiatus.

 At the Royal Rumble event on February 1, 2025, Bliss made her first appearance in two years, entering the Royal Rumble match before being eliminated by Liv Morgan.
 On the February 7 episode of SmackDown, Bliss qualified for the Elimination Chamber match by defeating Candice LeRae.
 At the event, Bliss failed to win the match as she was eliminated by Liv Morgan.
-After a two month absence, Bliss returned on the May 9 episode of SmackDown as the surprise tag team partner for Women’s United States Champion Zelina Vega, where the two defeated Chelsea Green and Piper Niven.
+After a two month absence, Bliss returned on the May 9 episode of SmackDown as the surprise tag team partner for Women's United States Champion Zelina Vega, where the two defeated Chelsea Green and Piper Niven.
 The following week, Bliss defeated Green and Michin in a triple threat match to qualify for the Money in the Bank ladder match, though she failed to win the match at the event.
 Bliss then participated in the 2025 Queen of the Ring tournament, winning the first round before losing in the semifinals to Asuka.

 In June, Bliss began to approach Charlotte Flair to work together but was consistently rebuffed by Flair.
 Bliss ultimately convinced Flair and the duo agreed to be “Allies of Convenience.”
 On July 13 at Evolution, Bliss and Flair competed in a fatal four-way tag team match for the WWE Women's Tag Team Championship but were unsuccessful.
 At SummerSlam Night 1 on August 2, Bliss and Flair defeated The Judgment Day (Raquel Rodriguez and Roxanne Perez) to win the titles for the first time as a team and Bliss’ fourth time individually.
 Throughout their reign the duo successfully defended the titles against the likes of The Judgement Day, The Culling (Izzi Dame and Tatum Paxley), The Green Regime (Green and Alba Fyre), ZaRuca (Zaria and Sol Ruca), and Bayley and Lyra Valkyria.
 On the November 10 episode of Raw, Bliss and Flair lost the titles to the Kabuki Warriors after interference from Nia Jax and Lash Legend, ending their reign at 100 days.
+At Survivor Series: WarGames, Bliss and Flair were on the winning side of the WarGames match.

+On January 31, 2026, at the Royal Rumble, Bliss entered the titular match as the second entrant before Flair, who entered as the first entrant, would inadvertently eliminate her.
+Bliss then took part in the Elimination Chamber match at the namesake event on February 28, but failed to win the match as she was the first to be eliminated by Kiana James.
+At Night 1 of WrestleMania 42 on April 18, Bliss and Flair unsuccessfully challenged for the WWE Women’s Tag Team Championship in a fatal four-way match.